PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image76.png"
-style="width:4.75287in;height:3.27419in" />
+style="width:4.23964in;height:2.92063in" />

 The important observation is that each customer deployment uses a single language for its database and all its users.
-Metadata translations must be implemented in this use case so you can deploy a single version of the PBIX file across all customer deployments.
+Both metadata translations and report label translations must be implemented in this use case so you can deploy a single version of the PBIX file across all customer deployments.
 However, there is no need to implement data translations when no database instance ever needs to be viewed in multiple languages.

 Now let's examine a different use case which introduces the requirement of data translations.
 This is the use case for the